-Press the green OK-button vill be finished in approx. 1 sec.
+Press the green OK-button vot to take a measurement.
+A measurement will be finished in approx. 1 sec.

-When the measurement is complete, the Rl value will be displayed.
+When the measurement is complete, the R_L value will be displayed.
 Data is automatically transferred to the data log.
 If there is a problem with the measurement a warning icon or an error icon will pop up (see Warnings and errors, see pg.
-37)) and an audible alarm will sound (if enabled, see Sound settings).
+39) and an audible alarm will sound (if enabled, see Sound settings).